Amboyna massacre: Background

-The incident
+Massacre

 Despite the treaty, relations between the two companies remained tense.
 Both parties developed numerous grievances against each other including bad faith, non-performance of treaty-obligations, and "underhand" attempts to undercut each other in the relations with the indigenous rulers with whom they dealt.
 In the Amboyna region, local VOC-governor Herman van Speult had trouble, in late 1622, with the Sultan of Ternate, who showed signs of intending to switch allegiance to the Spanish.
 Van Speult suspected the English of secretly stirring up these troubles.

 As a result, the Dutch at Amboyna became suspicious of the English traders that shared the trading post with them.
 These vague suspicions became concrete when in February 1623 one of the Japanese mercenary soldiers (ronin, or masterless samurai in the employ of the VOC) was caught in the act of spying on the defenses of the fortress Victoria.
 When questioned under torture the soldier confessed to a conspiracy with other Japanese mercenaries to seize the fortress and assassinate the governor.
 He also implicated the head of the English factors, Gabriel Towerson, as a member of the conspiracy.
 Subsequently, Towerson and the other English personnel in Amboyna and adjacent islands were arrested and questioned.
 In most, but not all cases, torture was used during the questioning.
 Torture consisted of having water poured over the head, around which a cloth was draped, bringing the interrogated repeatedly close to suffocation (this is today called waterboarding).
 This was the usual interrogative procedure in the Dutch East Indies at the time.
 According to the English version of events, even more sadistic forms of torture were used.
 The accused conspirators were stretched on the rack, subjected to flame, stabbed, and several had their limbs blown off by gunpowder.
 This was later disputed by the Dutch.
 According to Dutch trial records, most suspects confessed that they were guilty as charged, with or without being tortured.
 Since the accusation was treason, those that had confessed (confession being necessary for conviction under Roman Dutch law) were sentenced to death by a court consisting of the governor and Council of the VOC at Amboina.
 However, four of the English and two of the Japanese condemned were subsequently pardoned.
 Consequently, ten Englishmen, nine Japanese and one Portuguese (the latter being employees of the VOC), were executed.
 On 9 March 1623 they were beheaded, and the head of the English captain, Gabriel Towerson, was impaled on a pole for all to see.
 The incident ended any hope of Anglo-Dutch cooperation in the area, a goal that both governments had been pursuing for several years, and marked the beginning of Dutch ascendancy in the Indies.